chiragpandey37/Amazon-dashboard-2024/README.md

 ## Overview

 The **Amazon Dashboard 2024** is an interactive Excel-based analytics dashboard designed to provide valuable insights into Amazon's business performance and operational metrics.
-This dashboard includes key visualizations and data-driven analyses of factors like sales, customer trends, product performance, and shipment efficiency.
+This dashboard includes key visualizations and data-driven analyses of factors like sales, customer trends, product performance.

 The goal of this project is to enable stakeholders to monitor, analyze, and optimize various aspects of Amazon's operations through a user-friendly, visual interface.
 This dashboard is especially useful for management, marketing teams, and analysts looking to make data-driven decisions.